 How To Challenge The Food Police

 - Be Self Aware – Try to notice which voice is the strongest when you have a thought about food.
-If it’s the food police, firstly, jut recognize that it is the food police.
-You’ll feel attacked, judged or shameful if it is.
+Are you feeling shamed, judged or criticism?
+If so, it’s probably the food police voice.

-- Check In With Yourself – Some questions to try asking yourself include:
+- Check In With Yourself – Some questions to try asking yourself in the moment might be:

 - Am I having intense feelings?
 Are they repetitive?

 - What am I thinking that’s actually causing me to feel this way?
-What kind of self talk am I using?
+What kind of negative self talk examples am I telling myself?

-- Challenge the Distorted Thoughts to Something Rational – Challenge yourself to reframe and replace the distorted thoughts.
-So, if the thought is, “All sugar is toxic and will give me diabetes.”
-Maybe you could reframe it to, “Sugar can add a palatable taste to many foods.
+- Reframe the Distorted Thoughts to Something Rational – Challenge yourself to reframe and replace the distorted thoughts.
+So, if the thought is, “All sugar is toxic and will give me diabetes,” maybe you could reframe it to, “Sugar can add a pleasurable taste to many foods.
 I know that eating sweets every now and then won’t give me diabetes.”

 - Avoid Black and White Thinking – Generally, the food police is coming at you with a thought that is very black and white.
 How can you see it in the gray?
 Give yourself some grace and remember that nothing needs to be all-or-nothing.

-- Principle 1: How to Reject the Diet Mentality for Athletes
+- How to Reject the Diet Mentality for Athletes

 Check out my 60 page hands-on workbook all about hunger and fullness.